jacobhepkema/scover/README.md

 conda env create -f scanem_env.yml
 ```

 which will create the `scanem` environment with all the required packages.
 Before running __scanem__, simply activate the environment with `conda activate scanem` so that when you [start training scanem](#training-scanem) with Nextflow, it will have the right packages.
+Then, run __scanem__ with `profile -local_gpu` if you want to run locally, or with `profile -lsf_gpu` if you want to use the Platform LSF scheduler.
-For running on CPU, this step is not needed, as it will use a Singularity image that has the right packages.
+(For running on CPU, the conda step is not needed, as it will use a Singularity image that has the right packages)

 ---------------------------------------------------------------------------------------------------
 ## Workflow